 - Three to five comfortable outfits.

 - Printed pictures of family and friends.

 - Journal and a pen/pencil.

 - If you smoke, extra cigarettes.

 - A bathing suit.

 What a person chooses to bring to a rehab center is up to them.
 But it is important to remember that over-packing is not recommended.
 Do, however, take what you need.

 Deciding to go to rehab is a big step towards a healthier lifestyle.
 We hope that the guide above helps you or your loved one prepare for the exciting road ahead.
-If you or your loved one are still debating if rehab is the right choice, contact one of our treatment providers .
-Our team of providers will answer any of your rehab-related questions.
-Get the help you deserve today.
+If you or your loved one is unsure about rehab, contact a treatment provider today who can discuss treatment options with you.

 Author: Suzette Gomez | Last Edited: October 4, 2021